Beat 'Em & Eat 'Em: Reception

 Beat 'Em & Eat 'Em has received negative reviews since its release.
 It is often cited as an example of pornographic Atari 2600 games.
 The developer had received criticism for this game.
 Atari HQ identified both the Beat 'Em & Eat 'Em and the PlayAround cartridge a rarity level of 5 out of 10.
-Allgame gave it two stars out of five.
+AllGame rated it two stars out of five.
 Seanbaby included it in his list of the 10 naughtiest games of all time; he mocked a quote in the manual that chastises players who fail to catch sperm as the sperm "could have been a famous doctor or lawyer" due to the fact that swallowing sperm has the same effect as letting it hit the ground — namely, it cannot result in conception either way.
 He also criticized the level of eroticism stating, "There's something non-erotic about skipping past the courting, past the foreplay, past the actual sex, and getting straight to the sperm-swallowing.
 They might as well have skipped directly to sleeping on the wet spot."

 Destructoid founder Niero Gonzalez listed it as the second most sexual Atari 2600 game ever made.
 Brett Elston criticized early Beat 'Em & Eat 'Em for its depiction of women as "crudely designed slamholes."
 GamesTM used it as an example of Atari 2600 games that feature masturbation as its core gameplay mechanic.
 Luke Plunkett noted that Beat 'Em & Eat 'Em was a "relatively harmless" adult game for the Atari, in contrast with Custer's Revenge.
-Daemon Hatfield expressed amazement that Beat 'Em & Eat 'Em was made 20 years before the video game sex controversy Hot Coffee.
+Daemon Hatfield expressed amazement that Beat 'Em & Eat 'Em was made 20 years before the controversial Hot Coffee minigame from Grand Theft Auto: San Andreas.
 PJ Hruschak wrote that games like Beat 'Em & Eat 'Em were more "silly than sexy."
 Luke of PALGN commented that Beat 'Em & Eat 'Em was "tasteless" and "inappropriate."
 Steven Poole satirized the News International phone hacking scandal using Beat 'Em & Eat 'Em called Whack 'Em & Hack 'Em in a commentary on the Supreme Court of the United States' ruling that video games are protected by the First Amendment to the United States Constitution and America's "'obscenity' exception" to free speech.